Data-driven Adaptation for Robust Bipedal Locomotion with Step-to-Step Dynamics: Results

-\textbf{Robot State Estimation Error:} The linear velocities of the float-base, i.e., the pelvis, of the robot cannot be directly measured in practice.
-Thus, for the experimental realization of walking controllers, sensor fusion/state estimation \cite{hartley2018hybrid, gao2022invariant} has to be implemented on the hardware to estimate the pelvis velocity, which can produce certain biased estimation errors.
+The linear velocities of the floating base, i.e., the pelvis, of the robot cannot be directly measured in practice.
+Thus, for the experimental realization of walking controllers, sensor fusion for state estimation \cite{hartley2018hybrid, gao2022invariant} has to be implemented on the hardware to estimate the pelvis velocity, which may produce certain biased estimation errors.
 We virtually add a constant offset of $0.4$m/s to the state estimation of the forward horizontal velocity of the COM.
-Fig. \ref{fig::estimation} shows the step sizes and the velocity in the sagittal plane under different stepping controllers.
-For H-LIP based one, the robot converged to a periodic walking but with a much larger velocity error than the added velocity estimation bias $0.4$m/s.
-The new fixed point is found in a similar way to the orbit characterization.
+Fig. \ref{fig::estimation} shows the step sizes and the velocity in the sagittal plane under different stepping controllers, and Fig. \ref{fig::estimation_snaps} provides snapshots of the simulation.
+For H-LIP based one, the robot converged to a periodic walking behavior but with a much larger velocity error than the added velocity estimation bias $0.4$m/s.
+The new fixed point can be found similarly to the orbit characterization.
 Let $b \in \R^2 $ be the estimation bias, the H-LIP controller is then $u^H = K(\x + b - \x^H) + u^H$.
 The equilibrium point $\x_e$ is solved by setting $\x_\kp = \x_k$ for Eq. \eqref{eq::LearnLinearModel}.
-The resulting fixed point under estimation bias $b$ is given by: $ \x_e = (I - A - BK)^{-1}(BKb - BK x^H + Bu^H + C)$, which agrees with the simulation results.
+The resulting fixed point under the estimation bias $b$ is given by:

+This agrees with the simulation results with $b=[0 \quad 0.4]^T$.
+In the given scenario, the absolute velocity estimation error of $0.4$m/s exaggerates to around $1.1$m/s error for steady-state velocity tracking.
 With the adaptive controllers, despite the initial oscillations due to the bias, both the step size and the walking velocity converge to the desired ones closely, and the output tracking formulation on the S2S dynamics has even better velocity tracking performance.